Moustov/pedalboard/docs/arranger.md

-Aranger
+Arranger
 ===

-The Aranger is a module used share a tempo between
+The Arranger is a module used share a tempo between
   * looper modules to ease loop synching
   * time effect pedals such as a delay, flanger, tremolo, drum simulator, ...
 It also gathers mixed volumes from loopers